Top 31 Beaches in Jalisco: The Very Best of the Mexican Pacific

 The sandy area is 100 meters from the turnoff to the Plaza de Los Caballeros del Sol, the best place to park.

-Los Tules is a wide beach of soft sand surrounded by hotel complexes such as the Fiesta Americana, Hola Vallarta, Holiday Inn, Villas del Sol Los Tules, and Villa del Palmar, among other excellent complexes.
+Los Tules is a wide beach of soft sand surrounded by hotel complexes such as the Fiesta Americana, Hola Vallarta, Holiday Inn, Villas del Sol Los Tules, and Villa del Palmar excellent complexes.

 The hotels in front of the sandy beach have built small piers that divide the beach into sectors.